 Jack Black Supreme – Is available in a single scent from some mid-tier department stores in the mall.
 It can be used either with a brush or brushless, Jack Black Supreme consistently gets excellent reviews.
 Jack Black Beard Lube is also very good.

 The Art Of Shaving

-Here I think you will find most of the best shaving creams for men available, especially if you’re using an “old school” razor for a close shave.
+Here you will find most of the best shaving cream for men available, especially if you’re using an “old school” razor for a close shave.
 They are designed to be lathered with a shaving brush, though they can be used brushless as well (you just have to use a lot more product).
 Many traditional shaving creams are light years ahead of mass market products and provide an excellent sensory experience as well.
 Don’t let the cost of these products put you off: they are so concentrated that a tub will last for months and months of daily use.
 I think some of “the best of the best” shaving creams include (also in alphabetical order):

-Castle Forbes shaving creams have a reputation of being strongly-scented: I like to say that using their Limes shave cream is like getting hit in the face with a key lime pie 🙂 .
+Castle Forbes shaving creams have a reputation of being strongly-scented: some like to say that using their Limes shave cream is like getting hit in the face with a key lime pie 🙂 .
 Without a doubt a luxurious product with outstanding performance (at a commensurate price).

 Cyril Salter – The “youngster” (!) of the classic British shave product lineage, having been around since “only” the 1940’s, Cyril Salter is still often mentioned in the same breath as the Trumper/Truefitt/Taylor gang.
 Salter’s Vetiver shave cream was the only game in town in that scent up until just a few years ago, and all their products give off a classic vibe.
 Check out Sharpologist’s mention of their Rose shave cream.